ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 1. Review the status of the model deployment:
 2. Return to the sample beta notebook and run the cells to send the model to production.
-3. You can now view the production model deployment tile.
-In a regular production environment, it initially appears empty until enough data is gathered and time has passed for metric calculation to be triggered.
+3. You can now view the production model deployment til5.
+In a regular production environment, it initially appears empty until enough data is gathered and time has passed for metric calculation to be triggere4.
 For the beta, the notebook adds data and runs the monitors so that you can see the results right away.

 ## Next steps